 Manufactured Science, 2018, length 19:06

-In Manufactured Science, dozens of fragments from Hollywood movies (1993-2011) were re-arranged dozens to create a new narrative on weather and biological disasters that reflects how science is conveyed in the mainstream.
+In Manufactured Science, dozens of fragments from Hollywood movies (1993-2011) were re-arranged to create a new narrative on weather and biological disasters that reflects how science is conveyed in the mainstream.
 These movies were particularly influential on me growing up.
-And as I progressed to be a scientist, I became carefully attuned to the way science was incorporated in movies, seeing a range of portrayals whether realistic, comical, or outlandish, and contrasted this to my own experience.
+As I progressed in my scientific career, I became acutely attuned to the way science was incorporated in movies, seeing a range of portrayals whether realistic, comical, or outlandish, and contrasted this to my own experience.
 I spent the last five years writing down scenes in movies and TV shows that used scientific content and saw many similar trends, which are portrayed in this work.

 Credit to the following movies: Hollow Man (2000), GATTACA (1997), Jurassic Park (1993), Red Planet (2000), Day After Tomorrow (2004), Rise of the Planet of the Apes (2011), I am Legend (2007), Contact (1997), Outbreak (1995), Contagion (2011).
 Huge thanks and credit for Katherine Meade Sammer and Taylor Hinchliffe for their work on the project.